MarlinFirmware/Marlin/README.md

 ###Generic

 * **First of all, turn over your Deltaprintr and move the two-pin FSR connector from `TBED` to `T1`!**
-* Download and install the most recent (1.6.8) version of the Arduino IDE+ from https://www.arduino.cc/en/Main/Software
+* Download and install the most recent (1.6.8) version of the Arduino IDE from https://www.arduino.cc/en/Main/Software
 * Clone this repository `git clone git@github.com:tkurbad/Marlin.git`
 * Change to the `Marlin` directory you just cloned into